Says Francis Campbell, the UK's brilliant ambassador to the Holy See:

 “In the last six years there have been five visits by British prime ministers to the Vatican because there is hard foreign policy work to be done in areas of conflict resolution, disarmament and international development.”

-Earlier he was interviewed by CNS:
+Earlier he was

 The first appointment on Pope Benedict's calendar Sept.
 16 is a meeting with the queen at the Palace of Holyroodhouse in Edinburgh, followed by a reception with 450 people, he said.